bedrocklinux/bedrocklinux-website/markdown/1.0beta2/knownissues.md

 to mount a given item because it does not exist.
 This error message is harmless but annoying.
 The init systems attempt to unmount the given item multiple times, and are surprised when it no longer exists the second time.
+The confusion is likely due to the unusual nested nature of the Bedrock Linux mount structure.

 ## {id="recursive-brp"} brpath can't self-reference